Robert Taft Jr.

-Robert Alphonso Taft Jr. (February 26, 1917 – December 7, 1993) was an American politician and member of the Ohio Taft family.
-He served as a Republican Representative from Ohio between 1963 and 1965, as well as between 1967 and 1971.
-Taft also served as a U.S. Senator between 1971 and 1976.
+Robert Alphonso Taft Jr. (February 26, 1917 – December 7, 1993) was an American politician who served as a United States Senator from Ohio from 1971 to 1976.
+A member of the Republican Party, he also served in the United States House of Representatives from 1963 and 1965, and again from 1967 to 1971.
+He was a member of the prominent Taft political family; his father was Senate majority leader Robert A. Taft and his grandfather was President William Howard Taft, while his son Bob would serve as Ohio governor.

-Early life
+Early life and education

-Robert Alphonso Taft Jr. was born in Cincinnati, Ohio, on February 26, 1917, the second of four sons born to Robert Alphonso Taft Sr. and the former Martha Wheaton Bowers.
-Robert Jr.'s paternal grandparents were President William Howard Taft and First Lady Helen Louise "Nellie" Herron while his maternal grandparents were Lloyd Wheaton Bowers (Solicitor General of the United States from 1909 to 1910) and Louisa Bennett Wilson.
-His older brother was William Howard Taft III, who served as Ambassador to Ireland from 1953 to 1957, while his younger brothers were Lloyd Bowers Taft, who worked as an investment banker in Cincinnati, and Horace Dwight Taft, who became a professor of physics and dean at Yale.
+Robert Alphonso Taft Jr. was born in Cincinnati, Ohio, on February 26, 1917, the second of four sons born to Robert A. Taft Sr. and Martha Wheaton Bowers.
+Robert Jr.'s paternal grandparents were President William Howard Taft and First Lady Helen Herron Taft, while his maternal grandparents were Solicitor General Lloyd Wheaton Bowers and Louisa Bennett Wilson.
+His older brother was William Howard Taft III, who served as U.S. Ambassador to Ireland from 1953 to 1957, while his younger brothers were Lloyd Bowers Taft, who worked as an investment banker in Cincinnati, and Horace Dwight Taft, who became a professor of physics and dean at Yale.
 Taft graduated from Yale University in 1939 and Harvard Law School in 1942.

 Career

 During World War II, Taft served as an officer in the United States Navy from 1942 to 1946.
-After law school, Taft joined the Cincinnati law firm, Taft, Stettinius, and Hollister, which had been founded by his father.
+After law school, Taft joined the Cincinnati law firm Taft Stettinius & Hollister, which had been founded by his father.
+In 1955, he became a compatriot of the Sons of the American Revolution.

-State legislature

 Taft served in the Ohio House of Representatives from 1955 to 1962 until winning election to the United States House of Representatives.

-Congress

-Taft won election to the United States House of Representatives in 1962 as an at-large representative from Ohio (at-large seats were barred by the Voting Rights Act).
+He was elected in 1962 as an at-large representative from Ohio (at-large seats were later barred by the Voting Rights Act of 1965).

-In 1955 he became a compatriot of the Sons of the American Revolution.

-In 1964, rather than running for re-election to the House, he ran for the U.S. Senate, but he lost to Stephen M. Young.
-In 1966, Taft returned to the House of Representatives, unseating Democratic incumbent (and future Governor of Ohio) John J. Gilligan.
-In 1968, Taft won re-election, defeating Democrat Carl F. Heiser.
+Taft subsequently ran in the 1964 United States Senate election in Ohio rather than running for re-election to the House, but he lost to incumbent Stephen M. Young.
+In 1966, Taft returned to the House of Representatives, unseating Democratic incumbent (and future Ohio governor) John J. Gilligan.
+Taft won re-election in 1968, defeating Democrat Carl F. Heiser.

-U.S. Senate

-Taft then won Young's U.S. Senate seat six years after losing to him when Young did not run for re-election, running against Howard Metzenbaum.
+Taft ran for Senate again in the 1970 United States Senate election in Ohio, as Young was retiring; he narrowly defeated Ohio governor Jim Rhodes in the Republican primary and then defeated Democratic nominee Howard Metzenbaum in the general election.
 Taft, however, lost six years later in a rematch against Metzenbaum.
 He resigned six days before the end of his term to resume the practice of law.